Riyas97/Rooms-Booking-App-Postgresql-Project-/README.md

     The table should be sorted in ascending order of date and start hour.

-4. view_manager_report: This routine is to be used by manager to find all meeting rooms that require approval.
-The inputs to the routine should minimally include:
+- `view_manager_report`: This routine is to be used by manager to find all meeting rooms that require approval.
+The inputs to the routine include:
-Start date
+    - Start date
-Employee ID
+    - Employee ID

     If the employee ID does not belong to a manager, the routine returns an empty table.
 Otherwise, the routine returns a table containing all meeting that are booked but not yet approved from the given start date onwards.
-Note that the routine should only return all meeting in the room with the same department as the manager.
-The table returned should minimally include the following columns:
+The table returned include the following columns:
-Floor number
+    - Floor number
-Room number
+    - Room number
-Date
+    - Date
-Start hour
+    - Start hour
-Employee ID
+    - Employee ID

     The table should be sorted in ascending order of date and start hour.